kytulendu/rra-krr/rrowl.md

 ...

-They activated The Multiverse Eater weapon after Lord of The Forest along with the countless souls of those selected on an artificial planet, a fully enclosed Dyson Sphere with a impossibly small and dense moon size star inside of it, travel to other universe unrelated to their own, and entire universes connected to their old universes is no more...
+They activated The Multiverse Eater weapon after Lord of The Forest along with countless souls of last survivors on an artificial planet, a fully enclosed Dyson Sphere with an impossibly small and dense moon size star inside of it, travel to other universe unrelated to their own, and entire universes connected to their old universe is no more...
+(Class Z-2 Annihilation)

-As they arrived in newly born universe, with power Lord of The Forest got from eating The Fanged God and countless souls on the artificial planet, he start to not so subtly manipulate the universe to guide it into create lifeforms from their former universe.
+As they arrived in a newly born universe, with power Lord of The Forest got from eating The Fanged God and the countless souls on the artificial planet, he start to not so subtly manipulate the universe to guide it into create lifeforms from their former universe.

 ...